14 Questions You’ve Always Wanted Answered About Anal Sex

 11. What if it just won’t go in?

 If you’re going ver-r-r-y slowly and using lots of lube, but it’s still not happening, don’t fret.
 There are plenty of other ways to have fun back there; there’s no need to be too hung up on penetration.
 But who knows?
 After a little tongue and finger play, you might just be warmed up enough to try again.
+You can also try an ‘anal easing’ lubricant, designed to gently relax the anal area for easy insertion, like this one:

 12. If I do it a lot, is it going to make me incontinent?